Floorp-Projects/Floorp/ipc/docs/processes.rst

 Common Architecture
 ~~~~~~~~~~~~~~~~~~~

-Every type of process (besides the launcher and main processses) needs two
+Every type of process (besides the launcher and main processes) needs two
 classes and an actor pair to launch.
 This sample will be adding a process type
 we call **Demo**.